Thereโs a new sound in my teaching universe that has become my new happy sound at work. Itโs not a song. Itโs literally just a sound.

 I've decided to start a new creative project.
 Simply put, I'm calling it "10 Questions for my Beloved Students."
 The idea is to interview former students of mine, those who spent significant time in my dance studio at school, and find out the most salient lessons they learned and carry with them to this day.

-A perspective on my transition into coaching Geriatric Gymnasts.
+A perspective on my evolution as a Geriatric Gymnast coach.
 My goal is to offer a safe space where grownups get to explore their inner child.
-Read on to see how that is developing.
+Celebrating their successes fills me with joy.